American Airlines AAdvantage Dining guide

 After you’ve registered your credit cards, there’s not much that you need to do to use this program.
 First, you need to make sure that you are dining at a participating location.
 The American Airlines AAdvantage Dining Program’s website offers a directory that you can use to search for participating restaurants by city, state, or ZIP code or by name.
 The listing will show the restaurant’s address along with its neighborhood, member rating, average entree price and the days of the week you can earn rewards.
 Some participating restaurants don’t offer rewards on the weekends.

 Next, you need to make sure that you are using a registered credit card when you dine.
-That’s all you have to do -- your frequent flyer miles should automatically be credited to your account within 6 to 8 weeks.
+That’s all you have to do -- your frequent flyer miles should automatically be credited to your account within six to eight weeks.
 If you are missing rewards, you can log in to your account and fill out a missing reward form.

 How many miles can you earn with AAdvantage Dining?